nick-The-One/python_course/05_data_types_pt3_strings.md

     # new self-documenting expressions, introduced in 3.8
     sd_var = f'this is combined string; {int_var=}; {fl_var=}; {str_var=}'
     ```

+  * These different types of strings can be combined: `fr` etc.

 * `format` is very powerful tool to format strings any way you want.
 It is so powerful that it features its own mini-language for formatting[^5].
 I wouldn't spend much time on it, but give you a link to a documentation and show a few examples **show**